-Both have their advantages.
+Both have benefits

 You get live classes with the Peloton treadmill – which you don’t get with Nordictrack.
 And you also get a sleek look with advanced speed/incline controls.
 Plus if you really love the Peloton brand name and the Peloton classes, then this is obviously the better choice for you.